Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool fetches development status for a JIRA issue, listing specific data (linked pull requests, branches, repositories) and output format (YAML).
-It distinguishes itself from sibling JIRA tools like jira_read or jira_search.
+The description clearly states it fetches development status for a JIRA issue, specifying the output includes linked pull requests, branches, and repositories in YAML format.
+This distinguishes it from sibling tools like jira_read or jira_search which retrieve other issue data.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.